mattmills49/mattmills49.github.io/_posts/2016-08-09-boosted_logistic_regression.md

 And there it is, using a full Logistic Regression Model we get improved results over the GBM alone by MSE, AUC, and the calibration of the model.

-This was a fun exercise for me that allowed me to workout my R muscles and learn a new modeling strategy.
+This was a fun exercise for me that allowed me to work out my R muscles and learn a new modeling strategy.
 I hope you enjoyed it too and if you have any questions or comments please leave a comment or reach out on twitter.